jewettaij/visfd/doc/doc_filter_mrc.md

 ####  Example 2: *must-link* coordinates in units of *physical distance*

-If no paranthesis are used, then it is assumed that the coordinates are in physical distance units (eg Angstroms).
+If no parenthesis are used, then it is assumed that the coordinates are in physical distance units (eg Angstroms).
 ```
 379.68 1923.71 1822.46